roveda/HtmlDocument/README.md

 returned.

-This does NOT cover ANY html tags and is not a replacement for the usage of html itself.
+This does NOT cover ANY html tags and is not a replacement for the usage of html coding itself.
 The user still need to know about html and can add arbitrary html using the add_html() method.

 # Example